space-concordia-robotics/robotics-prototype/robot/rospackages/README.md

 ## web_video_server

 ### Description
-This node is not homemage.
+This node is not homemade.
 It's used to host camera feeds in a server which can be accessed by a webpage.